sjkelleyjr/Deadlock/chapters/chapter_05.md

 After Alex left, Michael opened his calendar and saw he had a one-on-one with Sarah in thirty minutes.
 He'd been dreading it all morning.
 Sarah would want to discuss the "excellent progress" they were making with Taskly, and he'd have to nod and smile and pretend everything was working perfectly.

 His phone buzzed again.
-It was Jenny: "Emma has a fever.
+It was Jenny: "Sophie has a fever.
 I'm taking her to the doctor.
-Can you pick up Jake from soccer practice?"
+Can you pick up Liam from soccer practice?"

 Michael looked at his calendar.
 He had the one-on-one with Sarah, then a team meeting, then a call with the vendor about the new monitoring system.
 "I'll try," he replied.
 "What time is practice?"